gneu77/rx-signals/docs/rx-signals_start.md

 store.dispatch(id: EventId<T>, value: T);
 ```

+(The actual signature is a bit more complicated to allow for optional value in case of T being undefined or void.)

 Calling `dispatch` for an _event-type_ that has no subscribed event-stream is a No-Op.

 You can add further event-sources as follows: